josefmonje/html-css-and-basic-bootstrap/chapter1.md

   </body>
 </html>
 ```
-* placehold.it is a web service that has an Application Programming Interface or API that lets you use placeholder images for your projects
+> *Placehold.it is a web service that has an Application Programming Interface or API that lets you use placeholder images for your projects*

 This example gives us a better idea about what goes into an HTML.
 Copy and paste it into an empty file and save it as `index.html`.